When there is traffic, there is opportunity.

 - Piggyback on trending topics and use appropriate hashtags.

-- Include a link to your blog in your social media profiles.
+- Include a branded link (also known as custom short link) to your blog in your social media profiles.
+(Extra Tip: You can use a tool like Rebrandly to create custom short links easily.)

 - Leverage other video sharing platforms such as Vimeo.